ouspg/SecurityEngineering/Week3_Security_Economics_and_Psychology/README.md

 - software protection dongles

 Please provide a brief explanation of each mentioned safeguarding method and cite any known use cases for each.

+### Task3B: Freedom of Information

+Other side of the coin, information wants to be free.
+Pick 2 safeguarding methods from previous part and Investigate and present real-world instances where the aforementioned safeguarding methods were bypassed, highlighting entities involved and the rationale behind their actions.
+Additionally, report on how they justify these circumventions.
+Answer in 400-500 word essay.